marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 {% endhighlight %}

 This will load the JS for the component, but we also need to tell Angular that our app depends on it before using it.
-For that we need to change our app's `module` defition at `app/scripts/app.js` to load googlechart alongside other dependencies.
+For that, we need to change our app's `module` definition at `app/scripts/app.js` to load googlechart alongside other dependencies.

-On `app/scripts/app.js` we'll find some code like this:
+On `app/scripts/app.js`, we'll find some code like this:

 {% highlight js linenos %}
 angular